EvilJordan/POAP5k/README.md

 * 0xa83a92297B3d80A70cC396bf74424971A9890704 (received ownership on 2025-07-09, current as of August 24th, 2025)
 * 0xF01CEe26213d1A6eaF16422241AE81f7C17B9f98 (received ownership on 2023-12-29)
 * 0xD165df4296C85e780509fa1eace0150d945d49Fd (received ownership on 2020-11-28)

+Etherscan makes pulling our list of potential POAP recipients easy.
+While one can use the API (this will come later for the L2 methods, probably), Mainnet has a quick `EXPORT to CSV` function for both tradtional ETH transfers and ERC-20 token transfers.
+Here are our steps:
+1. Export all Transfers from 2021-11-02 through today
+2. Export all Token Transfers from 2021-11-02 through today
+3. Import CSV into a spreadsheet and filter by our criteria

+Concerning the traditional ETH transfer data, we are lucky that Etherscan also includes the `Historical Price` for ETH as an exported column in our data.
+This allows the quick addition of a new column, `Historical Value`, with the formula: `AMOUNT IN * HISTORICAL PRICE`.
+We can then filter on any value in this column that is `>= 10`, while also excluding any transfer that has an `AMOUNT OUT` value `> 0`.
+We are also only concerned with transfers with the `METHOD = "Transfer"`, but based on our other criteria, filtering on this column is unnecessary.

+Concerning token transfers on Mainnet, Etherscan includes a column named `USDValueDayOfTx` that does exactly what we hope.
+We can filter on this column for `>= 10` and make sure to only look at transfers `to` our 0x address.